How to use colours within your garden design

 Colours and their varying shades and hues have a massive effect on the mood and perception of a garden design.
 Whatever theme or feel you are trying to convey within your design is heavily influenced by the colours you choose to use, in both plant and material selection.

 What are you trying to create?
-A design that is intended to be relaxing and allow you to unwind might have a costal/water theme and include blues, violets and purples with the background of green.
-Or, you might instead choose a English garden theme and use more pinks and yellows with light-hued stone to create a warm and welcoming feel.
+A design that is intended to be relaxing and allow you to unwind might have a costal/water theme and include blues, violets and purples with a background of green.
+Or, you might instead choose an English garden theme and use more pinks and yellows with light-hued stone to create a warm and welcoming feel.

 As you can see, the choice of colour is crucial to carrying off the right mood successfully.
 Your favourite colour might be blue, but if you are wanting a garden design that is tropical and dramatic, your colour scheme will need to include reds and oranges set against the green for a bright and striking effect.
 Blue would detract too much from that result if over-used.